Medieval Literature and Society: A Tutorial for Historians

 Intertextuality, Manuscripts, and Literary Networks

 Medieval literature, especially Celtic literature, is inherently allusive.
-No text was written in isolation; all exist within a broader literary culture, often drawing on biblical, classical, or pseudohistorical works, not all of which survive.
+No text was written in isolation; all existed within a broader literary culture, often drawing on biblical, classical, or pseudohistorical works, not all of which survive.
 For example, the Irish saga Togail Bruidne Dá Derga draws on the biblical depiction of King Saul, while the Saga of Fergus mac Léti reflects legal and social concerns, such as the impact of actions on one’s honour price.

 This intertextuality is mirrored in manuscripts themselves, where diverse texts appear side by side, as in the Red Book of Hergest, which contains the four branches of the Mabinogi alongside Welsh adaptations of French romances and a translation of Geoffrey of Monmouth.
 These compilations reflect compilers’ interests and the mixing of native and continental works.
-In Ireland, manuscripts remained largely Irish, though Latin texts were occasionally included, with some post-1400 translations of French material.
+In Ireland, manuscripts were largely written in Irish, though Latin texts were occasionally included, with some post-1400 translations of French material.

-Beyond Wales, literary connections linked Ireland and Gaelic Scotland.
+Across the Irish Sea, literary connections linked Ireland and Gaelic Scotland.
 Irish poetic forms and conventions circulated across the Irish Sea, with a number of poets moving between the two regions and composing for audiences in both, helping to sustain a shared Gaelic literary tradition.

-This interconnectedness is also evident in poetry, one late medieval Irish poet remarked, ‘In the foreigners’ poems we promise the driving of the Irish from Ireland; in those to the Irish, we promise the driving of the foreigners east overseas!’.
+This interconnectedness is also evident in poetry.
+One late medieval Irish poet remarked ‘In the foreigners’ poems we promise the driving of the Irish from Ireland; in those to the Irish, we promise the driving of the foreigners east overseas!’.
 Similarly, Welsh poets like Iolo Goch composed for both Welsh and English patrons, highlighting the cross-cultural exchanges that defined the Insular World.

 Social Contexts